Avocet Mining: Operations

 Avocet Mining has a number of development projects across twelve exploration licences in Guinea.
 These include the 986km2 Tri-K Block, consisting of eight exploration licences across the Koulékoun, Kodiéran and Kodiafaran gold prospects.

 The most advanced is Koulékoun with a Mineral Resource of 2.15 million ounces which is currently undergoing a feasibility study.
 The exploration licences in Guinea are 100% owned by Avocet Mining.

 Production

 Within Avocet’s Inata mine license area, a Mineral Resource of 3.985 million ounces and a Mineral Reserve of 1.85 million ounces has been proven.
 At the Souma project, which is within the Bélahouro region but outside of the Inata mine license area, a further Mineral Resource 0.56 million ounces has been defined.
 The Inata mine produced 167,000 ounces of gold in 2011.
-In 2012, the Inata mine is expected to produce approximately 135,000 to 140,000 ounces of gold.
+In 2012, the Inata mine was expected to produce approximately 135,000 to 140,000 ounces of gold.

 An exploration programme in the Tri-K Block of permits in Guinea is ongoing and is focused on three main licences - Koulékoun, Kodiéran and Kodiafaran.
 The most advanced of these is Koulékoun with a Mineral Resource estimate of 2.15 million ounces.
 Kodiéran is the second largest with a maiden Mineral Resource of 0.87 million ounces.